stu-code/sas-viya-workbench-demos/government/sdg-anonymity-evaluation/README.md

 *"A person with attributes X and Y also have Z" (inference)*

 ## Privacy Risks Evaluation
 This workbench demo demonstrates how to utilize the open-source Python library [Anonymeter](https://github.com/statice/anonymeter) to evaluate the different possible privacy risks.
 It includes in-depth explanations of the different risks, how the library evaluates the risk, and how to interpret the results.

+**Currently the demo notebook is only for Singling Out Risk.
+The other 2 will be added in the future.**

 ## Data
-We shall be using data from the Adult Census Bureau database, made available here and released under license CC-0.
+We shall be using data from the Adult Census Bureau database, made available  [here](https://archive.ics.uci.edu/dataset/2/adult) and released under license [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 This data was extracted from the 1994 Census Bureau database by Ronny Kohavi and Barry Becker (Data Mining and Visualization, Silicon Graphics).

 The notebook contains steps to pull the data.